- Home/

 Recognizes organizations that create early pathways into cybersecurity for girls and young women.

-Eligible initiatives
+Eligible Organization

-• Programs that build early cybersecurity interest and skills for girls and young women prior to workforce entry, including education programs, bootcamps, or internships, with evidence of contribution to developing future cybersecurity professionals
+- Organizations that provide programs that build early cybersecurity interest and skills for girls and young women prior to workforce entry, including education programs, bootcamps, or internships, with evidence of contribution to developing future cybersecurity professionals

 The Advocacy Champion Award